FIWARE/tutorials.Time-Series-Data/README.md

 [![FIWARE Banner](https://fiware.github.io/tutorials.Time-Series-Data/img/fiware.png)](https://www.fiware.org/developers)

-This tutorial is an introduction to [FIWARE Quantum Leap](https://smartsdk.github.io/ngsi-timeseries-api/) - a generic enabler which is used to retrieve trend data from a **Crate-DB** database.
-The tutorial activates the IoT sensors connected in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) and persists measurements from those sensors into a database and retrieves time-based aggregations of that data.
+This tutorial is an introduction to [FIWARE Quantum Leap](https://smartsdk.github.io/ngsi-timeseries-api/) - a generic enabler which is used to perist context data into a **Crate-DB** database.
+The tutorial activates the IoT sensors connected in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Agent) and persists measurements from those sensors into the database.
+The **Crate-DB** HTTP endpoint is then used to retrieve time-based aggregations of that data.
+The results are visualised on a graph or via the **Grafana** time series analytics tool.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](http://fiware.github.io/tutorials.Time-Series-Data/)